-- Mandoline for slicing cucumbers - This one has easy to use and clean attachments!
+- Mandoline for slicing cucumbers - This one has easy-to-use and clean attachments!

 - Kim Chi Sprinkles - Can be found on Amazon

-- Fish Sauce - This has been my favorite one !
+- Fish Sauce - This has been my favorite one!

 - Soy Sauce - an affordable and delicious Japanese soy sauce